srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ## Compliance policies
 The next step is to update the compliance policies with the correct build numbers.
 In this case, we only update the Windows compliance policies.
 A little background information about the strategy.
-An Intune configuration can have multiple compliance policies per platform.
+An Intune configuration can have multiple compliance policies per operating system (OS).
-The strategy is to have two compliance policies per platform with build numbers.
-One policy with a grace period and one without a grace period.
+The strategy is to have two compliance policies per OS that handles build numbers.
+One policy with a grace period of n-days and one with a 0-day grace period.
 The grace period is a period where a device is marked as non-compliant but still has access to the resources.
 The non-grace period is a period where a device is marked as non-compliant and has no access to the resources.
 These two policies are a kind of general policies that holds the device properties.

 On top of that you add more policies for Defender, Device Health and other security related policies.